higgins-dotcom/lua-scripts/Crystalliser/README.md

 ## ⚡️ Quick start

-Download [Crystalliser](Crystalliser.lua) and place into the Lua_Scripts folder Start the script and complete GUI setup
+Download [Crystalliser](Crystalliser.lua) and place into the Lua_Scripts folder<br>
+Replace TREE variable with ID of tree you wish to cut Start the script

 ## ⚙️ Prerequisites